 Welcome to the Office of Research Integrity

 Ensuring the integrity of the research record is one of the central goals of responsible conduct in research training.
 Researchers in all fields rely on others to limit or acknowledge bias and to accurately report their findings.
-Although the burden for ensuring the integrity of the research record lies predominantly with the researchers themselves everyone involved in the research process, whether they are collaborators, students, technicians, administrators, or volunteers, has a role to play in supporting the responsible conduct of research.
+Although the burden for ensuring the integrity of the research record lies predominantly with the researchers themselves, everyone involved in the research process whether they are collaborators, students, technicians, administrators, or volunteers has a role to play in supporting the responsible conduct of research.

-UAF has three research compliance committees who review and monitor research and teaching activities in specific research areas.
-The Institutional Animal Care and Use Committee is responsible for oversight of all university activities involving live vertebrates.
-The Institutional Review Board oversees all research projects in which living people are the subject of the research (research participants).
-The Institutional Biosafety Committee reviews and approves the use of recombinant DNA, genetically modified organisms, and infectious agents.
-In addition, the ORI reviews and, if appropriate, conducts investigations of any allegations of research misconduct made against UAF researchers.
+UAF has three research compliance committees who review and monitor research and teaching activities in specific areas.
+The Institutional Animal Care and Use Committee (IACUC) is responsible for oversight of all university activities involving live vertebrates.
+The Institutional Review Board (IRB) oversees all research projects in which living people are the subject of the research (research participants).
+The Institutional Biosafety Committee (IBC) reviews and approves the use of recombinant DNA, genetically modified organisms, and infectious agents.
+In addition, the ORI reviews and, if appropriate, conducts investigations of allegations of research misconduct made against UAF researchers.

-Relevant research policies
+Applicable UAF research policies

-- NEW!!!
-The National Congress of American Indians (NCAI) Policy Research Center and Montana State University's Center for Native Health Partnerships have published a policy paper titled, "Walk softly and listen carefully’: Building research relationships with tribal communities".
+- The National Congress of American Indians (NCAI) Policy Research Center and Montana State University's Center for Native Health Partnerships have published a policy paper titled, "Walk softly and listen carefully’: Building research relationships with tribal communities".
 The paper is available on the NCAI web site and is an excellent resource for researchers planning to work with tribal communities in Alaska and elsewhere.